-Online live Audio Recording Class & Workshop
+Online live Audio Recording Class & Workshops

 Pro Tools operation

-Engineer, recording studio owner
+Engineer, Recording studio owner

 Mario Salvati began his career in 1974.
 From his first professional studio experience assisting the engineer on the broadcast sound for the NYC Easter Parade to recording sessions with such artists as the The Ramones, Blondie, Richard Hell and The Voidoids, at the legendary Bell Sound Studios on West 54th Street.
 From these beginnings, Mario’s career remains rich and diverse.
 Another early highlight was having Sam Feldman, who mastered all the Beatles’ albums for America, gift Mario with a ref dub of his first session as engineer.
 During Mario's time at Bell Sound, he also had the honor to work with engineers such as Malcolm Addey and Harry Yarmark, among other greats.

 In 1975, moving to LaTierra, Fania Records’ in house studio, Mario worked alongside Irv Greenbaum and John Fausty, recording all-time great Salsa artists such as Hector Lavoe, Ruben Blades, Celia Cruz and Willie Colon.
 Johnny Pacheco, Tito Puente, the Fania All Stars, Larry Harlow, Eddie Palmieri, Mongo Santamaria, Ray Barreto and Wilfrido Vargas also graced Mario's recording experience during this time.